JoseLSG/geonotes-manager/README.markdown

 # GeoNotes Manager: sample application ( in progress )

-This sample application allows registered users to add, remove, and edit notes which they can place on geographical map.
+This sample application allows registered users to add, remove, and edit notes which they can place on a geographical map.
 Also allows to add tag words to the notes for filtering capabilities.

+Features:
+* Taggable notes
+* Basic filtering of map notes by their tags
+* Notes page to allow for quick lookup of notes on map
+* Location detection for each note added

 Main open source technologies used:

 * Leaflet
 * Devise
 * jQuery-mobile
+* GeoNames (web service)
+* HTTParty
+* rGeo (Removed: uses activerecord-mysql2spatial-adapter gem which causes conflicts with rails 3.2.)
-* rGeo
+* Mysql

+* Note: originally developped on Rails 3.0.11 and then upgraded to 3.1.3 follow by 3.2.2

 ##Installation notes